 Delete paragraph a, and replace with the following:

 “a.
 The Design-Builder shall provide necessary and adequate facilities for water, electricity, gas, oil sewer, and other utility services which may be necessary and required for completion of the project.
 The University owns the water, sewer, gas, telephone and portions of the electrical utilities on campus.
-The contractor shall arrange for and provide all appurtenances necessary for the provision of temporary services, including connections to existing utilities.
-Temporary telephone service shall be obtained and paid for by the contractor through the University's telecommunications department.
+The Design-Builder shall arrange for and provide all appurtenances necessary for the provision of temporary services, including connections to existing utilities.
+Temporary telephone service shall be obtained and paid for by the Design-Builder through the University's telecommunications department.
 Connections for all other utilities shall be performed under the supervision of Physical Plant personnel.
 In all cases, the contractor shall give a minimum of 72 hours notice for the connection of all utilities.

 The Design-Builder shall provide temporary electric, gas and water meters on University- owned utility services to the building.
 The University will read the meters on a monthly basis, and will pay for the cost of consumption for these utilities.
 The University reserves the right to back charge the contractor if the University finds negligence in the use of utilities.

 Charges for telephone and data utilities will be charged to the contractor directly by UNCW Telecommunications Department on a monthly basis.
-Contractor is advised to confirm current telephone and data rates with UNCW Telecommunications Department (910) 962-4019.”
+Design-Builder is advised to confirm current telephone and data rates with UNCW Telecommunications Department (910) 962-4019.”

 Delete paragraph j, and replace with the following:

 “j.
 General Design-Builder shall provide his own office facility including telephone and facsimile machines required at location on site approved by the Owner.
 The Office shall be weather-tight with lighting, electrical outlets, heating, cooling equipment and equipped with sturdy furniture, drawing rack and drawing display table.
 The office shall also include a desk and telephone/data outlet.
-General Contractor's office shall be large enough for his own use and for use as a coordination office to include meeting space with table and chairs for 16 people.
+Design-Builder General Contractor's office shall be large enough for his own use and for use as a coordination office to include meeting space with table and chairs for 16 people.
 Portable toilets must be provided on site.
 The Owner's toilet facilities shall not be used at any time during the project.

 Add the following new paragraph: